-Q 23.13.
 If the firm fires workers that cost more than they are producing, is this always a sign of better governance that is in the interest of society?

-Q 23.14.
-What are the main sources of value generated in most mergers & acquisitions?
+What are the main sources of value generated in most M&A?
 Are all of them in the interest of society as a whole?